rchu02/ACIT-2420-Assignment-1/README.md

 Use the following command,
 ```
-ssh-keygen -t ed25519 -f ~/.ssh/doctl-key -C <USERNAME>
+ssh-keygen -t ed25519 -f ~/.ssh/doctl-key -C "<USERNAME>"
 ```

 In this case the `USERNAME` can be your username or your email.
 -  `ssh-keygen`: OpenSSH authentication key utility that is built in into your OS machine[^7].
 -  `-t`: Specifies the type of key to create.
 In this case it would be the default `ed25519`[^7].
 -  `-f`: Specifies the filename of the key file[^7].
--  `~`: The home directory[^7].
+-  `~`: The `home` directory[^7].
 - `-C`: Provides a new comment[^7].

-It will prompt you for a password, however just press `Enter` twice to have no password for your SSH key.
+It will prompt you for a password, however just press `Enter` twice to skip the password section for your SSH key.

-2. **Check if SSH key is in our system**
+2. **Check if the SSH key is in our system**

-Now we should check if we have our SSH key in our ssh directory, type this command in your terminal
+Now we should check if we have our SSH key in our `.ssh` directory, type this command,
 ```
 ls ~/.ssh
 ```
-to check if files, `doctl-key`, which is your private key (do not share this) and `doctl-key.pub`, which is your public key to use to make the droplet, are listed.
+to check if files, `doctl-key`, your private key (do not share this) and `doctl-key.pub`, your public key to use to make the droplet, are listed.

 - `cd`: This is used to change directory[^7].
 - `ls`: This is used to list all the files and directories in the current directory that you are in[^7].